rapp-project/rapp-platform/rapp_web_services/README.md

 - HOP Web Services -> Rosbridge WebSocket Server.
 - Rosbridge WebSocket Server -> RAPP Services (ROS Services).

-The RAPP API, used from the client-side platform, integrates calls to the HOP Server and furthermore to the HOP Web Services.
-A HOP Web Service delegates service calls to the RAPP Services through the [Rosbridge](https://github.com/RobotWebTools/rosbridge_suite) interface layer.

-Rosbridge Server provides a WebSocket transport layer to ROS and so it allows web clients to talk ROS using the rosbridge protocol.
-We use the Rosbridge Websocket Server in order to interfere with AI modules developed under ROS.
-That WebSocket server is not exposed to the public network and it is only accessible locally.

-Furthermore, user authentication on Hop Web Services requests, is handled by Hop Web Server.
-Currently we use **HTTP-Basic-Authentication** technique for enforcing access controls to the RAPP Platform web resources.

-Currently, HOP Web Broker is configured to act as a remote HTTP-Server.
+Currently, HOP-Server is configured to act as an HTTP/HTTPS Web Server (**Does not accept proxy connections**).

-As we integrate HOP to be the RAPP Platform Web front-end, we reference the RAPP Platform Web Services as **HOP Web Services**.

-**Note**: Possible extension to secure communication (HTTPS) is currently under consideration.

-## Initiate HOP Web Services
+## Start HOP Web Server

-On a fresh clone you will first need to install devDependencies:
+On a fresh clone you will first need to install required dependencies:

 ```shell
 $ npm install